EPCCed/dirac-docs/docs/tursa-user-guide/data.md

 between users or groups of users if they wish.

-You can view any Lustre file system quotas that apply to your account by logging into SAFE and navigating to the page for your ARCHER2 login account.
+You can view any Lustre file system quotas that apply to your account by logging into SAFE and navigating to the page for your Tursa login account.

 1. [Log into SAFE](https://safe.epcc.ed.ac.uk/dirac)